Vishnu8989/Get-Image-Bot-For-Discord/README.md

 # Get-Image-Bot-For-Discord
-A simple discord bot for generating image related to certsin topic
+A simple discord bot for generating image related to certain topic